The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 - Ranbir Kapoor, Alia Bhatt & Her Ex Beau Sidharth Malhotra Under A Roof; This Is What Happened Next!

 There's something enigmatic about this Kapoor prodigy.
 Unlike other stars, Ranbir Kapoor refrains from maintaining an eye-contact when he's talking to you.
-Instead he prefers to invest in his words after lending a patient ear to your question.
+Instead, he prefers to invest in his words after lending a patient ear to your question.
 He confesses that he's shy and an introvert.
 But once he's comfortably settled into a conversation, he opens up without filters.

 A few days before Sanju hit the marquee, we caught with the talented actor for a quick chat.